 2. In 2017, a federal judge rejected arguments that a Kansas law can shield from federal prosecution anyone owning firearms made, sold and kept in the state.
 The decision by U.S. District Judge J. Thomas Marten in United States v.
 Jeremy Kettler allows federal firearms charges against Shane Cox and Jeremy Kettler to stand.
 Jurors had previously returned eight guilty verdicts against Cox under the National Firearms Act for illegally making and marketing unregistered firearms, including a short-barreled rifle and gun silencers.
 Kettler was found guilty on one count of possession of an unregistered silencer.
 The Kansas Second Amendment Protection Act, which passed in 2013, says firearms, accessories, and ammunition manufactured and kept within the borders of Kansas are exempt from federal gun control laws.

-Because of these rulings, we advise you NOT to violate any federal gun control statute and try claiming you don't have to obey them because of Utah state laws.
+Because of these rulings, you must be VERY cautious and only building a firearm soley for personal use.
+We advise you NOT to sell the firearm you made or violate any state or federal laws and try claiming you don't have to obey them because of Utah state laws.
 If you do, as seen from the cases above, you are most likely going to get fried in federal court and end up spending time in federal prison and paying a very expensive fine.

 This chapter is known as the "Utah State-Made Firearms Protection Act."